dshanske/simple-location/readme.md

 will now be required to show maps for services that require API keys.

 ## Changelog ##
+### 3.3.2 ( 2018-01-?? ) ###
+* Simplify and refactor metadata saving functionality
+* Improvements to metaboxes ( props to @kingkool68 for contributions )
+* Refactored location JS
+* Add confirmation before clearing data
+* Added loading spinner while retrieving location information
+* Move location visibility and lookup to Publish Metabox
+* Rename visibility settings in an attempt at clarity
+* Auto-load weather when retrieving location
+* Add start of function to retrieve location optionally on backend
 ### 3.3.1 ( 2018-01-13 ) ###
 * Add configuration setting for both imperial and metric temperatures.
 Defaults to metric unless locale is `en_us`.
 * Store units in each new post in case the setting is switched